TommytheMonkey/takeo_dev/replit.md

 - Pure black background (#000000)
 - White Takeoff Monkey logo centered on screen
 - Logo is clickable and triggers password modal
-- Password protection modal (password: "bananas")
+- Password protection modal (password: "100M")
 - Clean, minimal design
 - Fully responsive layout

 ### Password Protection
 - Client-side password gate for accessing the whiteboard
 - Simple modal interface for password entry
-- Redirects to `/whiteboard` on correct password
+- Redirects to `/whiteboard` on correct password (password: "100M")
 - "Access Denied" alert on incorrect password
 - **Note**: This is a UX-level gate; users can bypass by navigating directly to /whiteboard.
 For true access control, implement server-side middleware.